America Goes Hawaiian

 About the Author(s)

-Geoff Alexander has authored two books on cinema and has written on musical subjects ranging from jazz history to flamenco.
-He is the founder and director of the Academic Film Archive of North America, in San Jose, California, the first archive solely dedicated to the history, preservation, and scholarship of the classroom educational film.
+Geoff Alexander is the author of multiple books on cinema and popular culture.
+He is the founder and director of the Academic Film Archive of North America in San Jose, California.

 Foreword by DeSoto Brown